Ditch the Concrete: 6 Innovative Options for Driveways

 Other options in this category include: TrueGrid’s green, permeable paving solution that is tough enough for fire engine lanes; Home Depot’s concrete grass mat for savvy DIY types who want a plantable driveway; Grasscrete’s self-venting paving system that can bear up to 40 tonnes of gross vehicle weight; and Core Grass for its low-impact parking.

-Note: Franke James wrote an informative post on the grass driveways that probes their rise in popularity and their effectiveness at reducing water waste and runoff, while also detailing some of James' experience installing them.
+Note: Franke James wrote an informative post on the grass driveways probing their rise in popularity and their effectiveness at reducing water waste and runoff.
+It also details some of James' experience installing them.

 Our Journey to Find the Best Way to Remodel Our Driveway